 4. The gentle cycle of a washer or hand-washing is also less damaging than washer cycles that have longer agitation and higher rotation spin cycles to extract water.

-6. Air drying clothes is the most gentle method and helps prevent shrinkage.
+6. Allowing clothes to air dry is the most gentle method and helps prevent shrinkage.
 For loosely woven fabrics or knits, drying the garment on a flat surface will also prevent stretching.

 7. If you can't air dry clothes, use lower heat settings on the dryer and remove the clothes while slightly damp and allow them to finish air drying.
 Excessive heat is hard on fabrics.